Beyond CPAP: Uncovering the Roots of Sleep Apnea

-But here’s the key point:
+But here’s the key point from a functional medicine perspective:

 3D rendering of a mitochondrion, illustrating its internal structure and role in cellular energy production, relevant to sleep apnea and mitochondrial dysfunction.